fenago/python-networking-sysadmins/development/lab_guides/Lab_2.md

 role of a language to do so.
 A table structure is simply a way to present data.

-What you can do is to present the table structure shown in *Figure 2.3* using a list of lists; for example, if you want to store the following fruit orders using a list:
+What you can do is to present the table structure shown in using a list of lists; for example, if you want to store the following fruit orders using a list:

 ![](./images/C13963_02_03.jpg)

-Figure 2.3: A representation of lists of lists as a matrix

 Mathematically, you can present the information shown in figure 2.3 using a 2 x 3 (2 rows by 3 columns) matrix.
 This matrix would look like